mmlak-0109/Make-Effective-Data-Visualization/README.md

     - The numbers for weight on the x-axis should be angled for easy reading.
     - If possible, finding a way to make the data points less crowded in the bubble graphs would make things easier to understand.
     - For the “Height-Weight” graph, switching the x and y axis made the graph easier to understand.

+### Reviewer Feedback
+After submitting my project for an official review, I received the following feedback on some final changes I needed to make to my visualization:

+- **Colour coding** - L,R and B are all blue in the bar charts and three different colours in the lines.
+Could you keep this consistent for both.
+You're right, you don't need a legend for the bar chart as the bar labels do this for you but you can still apply the colour coding.
+- **Buttons - colour** - along the same note, you've used the same colour scheme (blue and orange) for the buttons which is double/triple encoding.
+Greyscale often works well for buttons, particularly in your case with the bright background photo.
+- **Buttons - disabled/enabled** - please make sure it is clear to the reader which chart is selected at all times.
+"Average Performance Stats by Handedness" and "Total Handedness" should be disabled/selected by default.
+This would also resolve the rendering error above.
+- **L, R, B** - "left", "right", "both" would be so much more accessible?
+- **Tooltips** - along the same lines as above "Average" is so much better than "avg".
+- **Alignment** - it would be great if you could move the chart to the left a little and the findings/buttons to the right.
+At the moment there is too much space on the left and too little on the right.

+The final draft of my visualization has been changed to reflect all of these suggested changes.

 ### Citations

 - http://scripting.com/2014/03/10/opacityInCssBackgroundImages.html#aITTOO